-If you could choose any place in the world to exhibit where would it be?
+If you could choose any place to exhibit where would it be?

 We would be honored to exhibit in places that are open artistically cities such as: London, Berlin, Paris, Nyc , Tokyo. in places where the art scene is kicking and wild.